AP Self-study allows students to take AP exams their school does not offer. Read more to find out about the top 7 AP exams for self-study!

 Keep in mind that you may not get the chance to retake the exam.
 The College Board tries to keep one day for the exam to reduce any cheating.

-Once you’re starting the self-study process, ensure your resources are up to date and accurate for your exam.
+Once you’re starting the self-study process, ensure your resources are up-to-date and accurate for your exam.
 The course material updates over time, especially for history and science courses.

 Don’t be afraid to ask for help; a tutor could make a big difference in your final score.
 Just remember that you don’t earn a grade for self-studying.
 AP exams only give college credit.

 AP exams vary significantly in difficulty.
-The more challenging courses with lower averages and percentiles typically fall into math, science, and history.
+The more challenging courses with lower averages and percentiles typically fall into English, math, science, statistics, and history.
 While some of the averages may seem strangely high for more advanced courses, this may be because fewer students take these tests.

 Below is a list of the most straightforward AP exams for self-study.
-If you’re looking for an easy college credit or have interests in relevant fields of study, you’ll probably do well in these.
+If you’re looking for easy AP credit or have interests in relevant fields of study, you’ll probably do well in these.
 As a rule, AP foreign languages tend to rank out easier, partially because most schools require students to take them as a graduation requirement.

 Though a score of three or above is passing, most colleges want a four or higher before awarding credit.